-- (1) Certain individuals are exempt from the ABAWD 20-hour-a-week work: - (a) an individual determined to be exempt from work requirements of the food stamp E & T program set forth at Subsection D of this section; - (b) an individual under age 18 or age 50 or older; - (c) an individual medically certified as physically or mentally unfit for employment; - (d) a pregnant woman; - (e) an individual residing in a food stamp household that includes at least one child under the age of 18, even if the child is not eligible for food stamp benefits; - (f) a natural, adoptive or step-parent residing in a food stamp household that includes at least one child under the age of 18, even if the child is not eligible for food stamp benefits; - (g) residing in a non-ABAWD county as documented by federal waiver or suspension of the 20-hour-a-week work requirement. - (2) Medical reports: To determine an exemption from the 20-hour-a-week work requirement on the basis of pregnancy or physical or mental unfitness, the individual must provide a written report by a medical practitioner such as a physician, physician's assistant, nurse, nurse practitioner, designated representative of the physician's office, a licensed or certified psychologist or social worker. - (a) In the case of a pregnancy, the report must verify the pregnancy and identify the expected date of delivery.

-- (b) A claim of physical or mental unfitness must be substantiated by a written report identifying the physical or mental condition and certifying that the person is unfit for employment. - B. Time limited eligibility for ABAWDs: An ABAWD who is determined mandatory to comply with the 20-hour-a-week work requirement shall not be eligible to participate in the food stamp program as a member of any household if the individual received food stamp benefits but failed to comply with the 20-hour-a-week work requirement for three countable months in a 36-month period, unless they subsequently meet the requirements to regain eligibility. - (1) 36 month period: The 36 month period is a fixed calendar month period beginning on [December 1, 2002.
-The period ends on November 30, 2005 November 1, 2014.
-The period ends on October 31, 2014. - (2) Countable months in the 36-month time limit: Within the fixed 36-month period, an ABAWD shall have a month counted toward the three-month time limit if the 20-hour-a-week work requirement is not met and the household received a full month's benefits. - (a) In no event shall a month be counted toward the three-month time limit if the individual has not attained the age of 18. - (b) A month that an ABAWD has used without fulfilling the work requirement in another state shall be counted toward the three-month time limit as long as the other state verifies the month has been used as a non-work month.
+- (1) Certain individuals are exempt from the ABAWD 20-hour-a-week work: - (a) an individual determined to be exempt from work requirements of the [food stamp] SNAP E&T program set forth at Subsection D of this section; - (b) an individual under age 18 or age 50 or older; - (c) an individual medically certified as physically or mentally unfit for employment; - (d) a pregnant woman; - (e) an individual residing in a [food stamp] SNAP household that includes at least one child under the age of 18, even if the child is not eligible for[food stamp] SNAP benefits; - (f) a natural, adoptive or step-parent residing in a [food-stamp] SNAP household that includes at least one child under the age of 18, even if the child is not eligible for [food-stamp] SNAP benefits; - (g) residing in a non-ABAWD county as documented by federal waiver or suspension of the 20-hour-a-week work requirement. - (2) Medical reports: To determine an exemption from the 20-hour-a-week work requirement on the basis of pregnancy or physical or mental unfitness, the individual must provide a written report by a medical practitioner such as a physician, physician's assistant, nurse, nurse practitioner, designated representative of the physician's office, a licensed or certified psychologist or social worker. - (a) In the case of a pregnancy, the report must verify the pregnancy and identify the expected date of delivery. - (b) A claim of physical or mental unfitness must be substantiated by a written report identifying the physical or mental condition and certifying that the person is unfit for employment. - B. Time limited eligibility for ABAWDs: An ABAWD who is determined mandatory to comply with the 20-hour-a-week work requirement shall not be eligible to participate in the [food-stamp] SNAP program as a member of any household if the individual received [food-stamp] SNAP benefits but failed to comply with the 20-hour-a-week work requirement for three countable months in a 36-month period, until they subsequently meet the requirements to regain eligibility. - (1) 36 month period: The 36 month period is a fixed calendar month period beginning on [December 1, 2002.
+The period ends on November 30, 2005.]
+October 1, 2015 and ending September 30, 2018. - (2) Countable months in the 36-month time limit: Within the fixed 36-month period, an ABAWD shall have a month counted toward the three-month time limit if the 20-hour-a-week work requirement is not met and the household received a full month's benefits. - (a) In no event shall a month be counted toward the three-month time limit if the individual has not attained the age of 18. - (b) A month that an ABAWD has used without fulfilling the work requirement in another state shall be counted toward the three-month time limit as long as the other state verifies the month has been used as a non-work month.